jonlpersson/ed-latimore/site/_posts/2022-06-03-gorilla-mode-review.md

 Gorilla Mode isn’t just a powerful strength enhancer; it also provides a significant cognitive boost thanks to its nootropic formula of L-Tyrosine, Kanna, and Huperzine A. Combined, this formula significantly increases energy, focus, and overall mental sharpness.

-While it's a bit ridiculous to use this \*strictly\* as a nootropic,&nbsp;
+While it's a bit ridiculous to use this \*strictly\* as a nootropic, but it does create a nice synergistic effect if you take Gorilla Mind Smooth after you get a workout in using Gorilla Mode.&nbsp;

-Taking Gorilla Mode has helped me up my intensity and mental clarity in the gym.
-It's much easier to stay locked in and push for those extra reps without feeling distracted or wanting to give up.
+Aside from that, Gorilla Mode has increased my intensity and mental clarity in the gym.
+It's easier to stay focused and locked in while using it.
+The caffeine provides energy, bt the supporting L-Tyrosine, Kanna, and Huperzine-A drive support your focus and energy.&nbsp;

+It's much easier push for those extra reps or run an extra mile or two without feeling distracted or wanting to give up.

 ## Drawbacks